varshiniramesh/guide-to-gnome-contribution/guide-to-gnome-contribution.md

 __Teaching yourself Mallard__:

 The best way to teach yourself any new language is to build something with it.
 To teach yourself mallard, try writing a page using mallard about topics that interest you.
-For example: Yourself!, knowledge you have acquired in Open Source etc.
+For example: Yourself!, knowledge you have acquired in Open Source etc. Thus when you are writing prose, you will look up tags to use, thus automatically referring to projectmallard.org.
+Writing something of interest you will allow you to learn without having to memorise.

-Examples:

- * http://sindhus.bitbucket.org/docs/gnome-visa/index.html - A few Mallard based help pages about Visa application procedure in India.
+For example [Visa Help](http://sindhus.bitbucket.org/docs/gnome-visa/index.html) - A few Mallard based help pages about Visa application procedure in India.

 ## Chat on IRC! ##